evilusean/evilusean.github.io/Prime-FactorizeASean/README.md

 ## TODO / Future Sean Problems :
 - Z index of scrolling top bar for screensaver drops
 - Add text glow to titles
-- maybe move the 'Find Nth Prime Number' to top bar, doesn't need to take up that much space
-- maybe move screensaver as well to top bar, also taking up tonnes of real estate
-- Add a calculator so user can quickly do math